 Recent home movers in particular are urged to check their details.
 Electoral Commission research has found that recent home movers are less likely to be registered than those who have lived at the same address for a long time.
 In Great Britain, 92% of those who have lived in their home for 16 years will be registered, compared with 36% of people who have lived at an address for less than a year.

 Melanie Davidson, Head of Support and Improvement at the Electoral Commission, said:

-"It’s really important that everyone who is eligible to vote is able to do so.
-We urge people to look out for updates from their local council on this year’s canvass.
+"It's really important that everyone who is eligible to vote is able to do so.
+We urge people to check for updates from their local council on this year's canvass.
 The council may contact residents by post or email.

-Information on registering to vote is available on the Electoral Commission website.
+Information about registering to vote is available on the Electoral Commission website.